Skip to content

 Why It’s Interesting

 At the Nihon-ichi no Imoni-kai (“Japan’s No.1 Imoni Gathering”), a single colossal cauldron — roughly six metres across — is set up on the Mamigasaki riverbed, filled with tonnes of ingredients, and stirred not by ladles but by a construction crane fitted with a giant scoop.
 Over the day it cooks around 30,000 bowls of stew, ladled out to the crowds who pour in from across the city to share one enormous communal meal.
-It’s part festival, part civic record-attempt, part outdoor potluck — and gloriously, quintessentially Roadside Japan.
+It’s part festival, part civic record-attempt, part outdoor potluck — and gloriously, quintessentially Cinnamon Land.

 Best Time to Visit